jgerstmayr/EXUDYN/docs/RST/cInterface/TypeDefinitions.rst

   | an explicit Runge Kutta method with automatic step size selection with 5th order of accuracy and 4th order error estimation, see  Dormand and Prince, 'A Family of Embedded Runge-Kutta Formulae.', J. Comp.
 Appl.
 Math.
 6, 1980
 * | **DVERK6**:
   | [NOT IMPLEMENTED YET] an explicit Runge Kutta solver of 6th order with 5th order error estimation; includes adaptive step selection
+* | **VelocityVerlet**:
+  | [TEST phase] a special explicit time integration scheme, the 'velocity Verlet' method (similar to leap frog method), with second order accuracy for conservative second order differential equations, often used for particle dynamics and contact; implementation uses Explicit Euler for ODE1 equations